Qualtrics Heatmaps

 The Digital app and its pillars

-Heatmaps were the most requested capability we heard, but it was one of a handful of common asks.
-I led a team to design a Digital app that incorporated heatmaps, replays, funnels, simple dashboarding, and path analytics.
+Digital as a whole scaled and I led a team to design an app that incorporated heatmaps, replays, funnels, simple dashboarding, and path analytics.

 Organizing the team around simple foundations